We can't navigate the future with a map drawn for a world that no longer exists

 • Economic Participation and Infrastructures of Care

-Economic participation reimagines value as a "provisioning for life," transitioning from private extraction to platform commons that prioritize community wealth and the infrastructure of care.
+Economic participation reimagines value as a "provisioning for life," transitioning from private extraction to public commons that prioritize community wealth and infrastructures of care.

 Session Times